 Frozen Indoor Coil

-- Check the air filter.
+- Clogged air filters.
 A dirty filter restricts airflow and allows dust to build upon the cooling coil, which interferes with heat transfer and can ultimately damage the fans and compressor.
 If your filter is dirty, replace it with a clean one before turning the A/C back on.

-- Check the return registers.
+- Blocked return registers.
 These are the vents that don’t blow air, but rather bring air back into the equipment for conditioning.
 Remove obstructions like furniture, drapes, or rugs from around the return registers.

-- Check your ducts.
+- Leaky air ducts.
 Make sure they are free from problems like kinks or collapsed sections.
 Check the seals between duct sections to ensure air isn’t escaping before it gets to the registers.

 Turn the A/C back on once the coil has thawed and obstructions have been removed.
 If there are no airflow obstructions, you likely have a refrigerant leak, which must be addressed by a licensed and qualified professional.

 Electric Control Failure

 If a component of your air conditioner stops working, such as the outdoor or indoor fan or outdoor condenser, the likely culprit probably has to do with the electric control of the system.
 Unfortunately, this probably isn’t something you can fix yourself.

 What Causes an AC Electric Control to Fail

 Over time, the electrical controls that run the major components of the system can wear out or become corroded.
 Electrical connections also loosen over time, and terminals and wires become corroded.
 Call your trusted HVAC professional for a thorough exam of the electrical controls of the system.